Tehy/pomodoro_timer/README.md

 ## Description

-A timer app using the pomodoro technique.
+A ReactJS timer app implementing the pomodoro technique.
 The technique is used to manage work/rest perioids to make working more efficient.

 ### Live